 Working out while managing what can be a physically debilitating condition is and continues to be difficult.
 However, without Jared to help me, I never would have reached my goals.
 I was able to start playing basketball again.
 I was able to mow my lawn, go hunting, and camping again.
 And yes, when playing with my dogs, I was able to get up off the floor without any issues.

-Based on the CoPilot member Aditya B.
+The story of CoPilot member Aditya B.